 Maturity helps determine risk.
 Generally speaking, the longer the bond, the greater the risk that the bond might not be repaid.
 Interest rates come into play, too.
 When rates go higher, new bonds pay more, which tempt people to sell their old bonds for the new, higher-paying bonds.
 But the temptation is much greater when you’re dealing with longer-term bonds with lots of payments remaining—and not so great for short-term bonds with one or just a couple payments left.

 Meanwhile, U.S. Treasury bonds, which are backed by the full faith and credit of the U.S. government, are some of the highest-rated bonds on the planet.
 Is there 100% certainty they’ll be repaid?
-No. But is there a higher likelihood of repayment than the vast majority of issuers out there?
-You betcha.
+No. But there is a higher likelihood of repayment than the vast majority of issuers out there.

-VGSH invests in fewer than 100 Treasury bond issues with maturities of between one and three years.
-And the lower risk is reflected in the averaged duration, which currently sits at just 1.9 years, compared to 6.0 for Vanguard Total Bond Market.
-This means that, in theory, a 1-percentage-point hike in interest rates would knock BND 6% lower, but VGSH would only decline by 1.9%.
-The flip side?
-VGSH wouldn’t rise as much if interest rates declined.
+Vanguard Short-Term Treasury ETF invests in fewer than 100 Treasury bond issues with maturities of between one and three years.
+And the lower risk is reflected in the averaged duration, which currently sits at just 1.9 years, compared to 5.8 years for Vanguard Total Bond Market.
+This means that, in theory, a 1-percentage-point hike in interest rates would knock BND 5.8% lower in the short term, but VGSH would only decline by 1.9%.
+Conversely, VGSH wouldn’t rise as much if interest rates declined.

-But that’s OK, as long as you know what you’re buying!
-If all you want is portfolio protection that can still generate some yield (just above 4% currently), VGSH is one of the best Vanguard ETFs you can buy.
+But that’s OK, as long as you know what you’re buying.
+If all you want is portfolio protection that can still generate some yield (in the upper 3% range currently), VGSH is one of the best Vanguard ETFs you can buy.

 Want to learn more about VGSH?
 Check out the Vanguard provider site.